skyde/Interaction/README.md

 # In Progress

 Currently working on a map to generic bindings.
+This is mostly done but layout images need to be updated

 ## New key locations